Taste of Chocolate: Overview

-Artists such as Barbara Weathers, Gerald Albright and Barry White appeared on the album.
+Barbara Weathers, Gerald Albright, and Barry White appeared on the album.

 Singles

 "Cause I Can Do It Right" reached No. 22 on the Billboard Hot R&B Singles chart and No. 4 on the Billboard Hot Rap Singles chart.
 "It's Hard Being the Kane" reached No. 17 on the Billboard Hot Rap Singles chart and "All of Me" featuring Barry White got to No. 14 on the Billboard Hot R&B Singles chart.